Siegfried Sassoon: Homosexuality and affairs

-Although Shaw remained Sassoon's close friend throughout his life, only Tennant made a permanent impression.
+Although Byam Shaw remained Sassoon's close friend throughout his life, only Tennant made a permanent impression.

-Introduced by the Sitwells in 1927, Sassoon and Stephen Tennant fell passionately in love, beginning a relationship which lasted nearly six years.
+Introduced by the Sitwells in 1927, Sassoon and Stephen Tennant began a relationship which lasted nearly six years.
 Tennant, however, had recurrent tuberculosis, and the strain which that put on their relationship had started to show by the early 1930s.
-In May 1933, Tennant, then receiving treatment at a sanatorium in Kent, abruptly broke off the relationship, informing Sassoon via a letter written by his physician that he never wanted to see him again.
+In May 1933, Tennant, then receiving treatment at a sanatorium in Kent, abruptly informed Sassoon via a letter written by his physician that he never wanted to see him again.
 Sassoon was devastated.

 When he met his future wife Hester Gatty a few months later, he was still reeling from his break-up with Tennant.
 Sensing a sympathetic nature, Sassoon confided in Hester about their relationship and, at her suggestion, wrote Tennant a letter to put the past to rest.
 While he and Tennant exchanged letters, telephone calls and infrequent visits in the years to come, they never resumed their previous relationship.

 Marriage and later life

 In September 1931, Sassoon rented Fitz House, Teffont Magna, Wiltshire, and began to live there.
-In December 1933, he married Hester Gatty (daughter of Stephen Herbert Gatty), who was twenty years his junior, and soon afterwards they moved to Heytesbury House.
+In December 1933, he married Hester Gatty (daughter of Sir Stephen Gatty), who was 20 years his junior, and soon afterwards they moved to Heytesbury House.

 The marriage led to the birth of a child, something Sassoon had purportedly craved for a long time.
 Siegfried's son, George Sassoon (1936–2006), became a scientist, linguist, and author, and was adored by Siegfried, who wrote several poems addressed to him.
 Siegfried's marriage broke down after the Second World War, with Sassoon apparently unable to find a compromise between the solitude he enjoyed and the companionship he needed.

 Separated from his wife in 1945, Sassoon lived in seclusion at Heytesbury in Wiltshire, but he maintained contact with a circle which included E. M. Forster and J. R. Ackerley.
 One of his closer friends was the cricketer Dennis Silk who later became Warden (headmaster) of Radley College.
-He also formed a close friendship with Vivien Hancock, then headmistress of Greenways School at Ashton Gifford House, Wiltshire, where his son George was a pupil.
-The relationship provoked Hester to make strong accusations against Hancock, who responded with the threat of legal action.
+He also formed a close platonic friendship with Vivien Hancock, then headmistress of Greenways School at Ashton Gifford House, Wiltshire, where his son George was a pupil.
+The relationship provoked Hester to make strong accusations of Hancock engaging in dubious behavior including alcoholism.
+Hancock responded with the threat of legal action.

 Religion

-Towards the end of his life, Sassoon converted to Catholicism.
-He had hoped that Ronald Knox, a Catholic priest and writer whom he admired, would instruct him in the faith, but Knox was too ill to do so.
-The priest Sebastian Moore was chosen to instruct him, and Sassoon was admitted to the faith at Downside Abbey in Somerset.
-He also paid regular visits to the nuns at Stanbrook Abbey, and the Abbey press printed commemorative editions of some of his poems.
-During this time, he became interested in the supernatural and joined the Ghost Club.
+After a lifetime of grappling with questions of faith and spirituality, Sassoon made the decision to convert to Catholicism in 1957.
+His motivation for this conversion has been the subject of much speculation and analysis.
+Intellectual exploration, aesthetic appeal, spiritual seeking, and the influence of figures like Ronald Knox were factors for Sassoon's decision to convert.